-At Trust we have a fixed pay structure and every role is paid the same regardless of the gender of the post holder.
+At Trust we have a fixed pay structure, where every role is paid at the same rate regardless of the post holders gender.

 Gender Pay Gap

 The gender pay gap is a measure of the difference between the average earnings of men and women across an organisation and is expressed as a percentage of men's earnings.